How to Wash a Quilt Properly: Quick and Easy Guide

 Inspect your quilt for stressed seams or loose threads.
 You must stitch the seams quickly with a sewing kit before washing.

-Check for any color fading by gently rubbing it with a damp white cloth; If you spot any color transfers, take extra care when washing your quilt.
+Check for any color fading by gently rubbing it with a damp white cloth; If you spot any color transfers, take extra care when wash a quilt.

-The last thing to check before you can wash your quilt is stains.
+The last thing to check before you can wash a quilt is stains.
 You can treat stains with a gentle stain remover or use small amounts of baby shampoo.

 NOTE: If your quilt is colorfast, it is dry cleaning safe.
 Otherwise, avoid the dry cleaner to avoid fabric bleeding.